ThemeZee/beetle/readme.txt

 == Changelog ==

+= 1.1.4 =
+* added centered layout in case no widgets were added to the sidebar

 = 1.1.3 =
 * added editor shortcuts and instant live preview for site title and tagline in Customizer
 * updated post pagination to use newer functions